 It is the capital of Iran, Tehran Province and also the largest city and urban area in Iran.
-It has been the capital of Iran for more than two centuries and is home for the main offices ruling the country.
+It has been the capital of Iran for more than two centuries and is home to the main offices ruling the country.

 It is located at the foothill of the Alborz, highest mountain in Iran, Its highest peak, Mount Damavand, has an elevation of more than 18,400 feet (5,608 meters) and is visible from the city on clear days.

-The location of Tehran has been historically known as Ray, which is now a small city in the south of the present day of capital.
+The location of Tehran has been historically known as Ray, which is now a small city in the south of the present-day of capital.

 Tehran became important since then and came to the attention of the Iranian ruler, Karimkhan Zand.
-Although he ordered Golestan Palace (which is registered as a UNESCO heritage site in 2013) to be built for him, he later decided to choose Shiraz as his capital.

 With the rise of Qajars (Aqha Mohamad Khan), it gained its importance when it was declared the capital of Iran in 1786.